loayalsaid1/alx-higher_level_programming/0x03-python-data_structures/README.md

 7-add_tuple.py -> Add the first 2 elemnts of a tupple and replace them with 0 if the tuple is empty

+8-multiple_returns.py -> take string and return a tuple with its length and first char if exists, otherwise, None